 What should you do if you cannot file your Indiana individual income tax return by the due date?
 Here's what you need to know:

-- If you have a federal extension of time to file, you automatically have an extension of time to file with Indiana.
-You must file your 2021 state tax return by November 14, 2022, and pay any balance due with that filing.
-While interest is due on any amount paid after the April 18, 2022, due date, penalty will be waived if both of the following conditions are met:
+After an extension of time to file request has been submitted, you have until Nov.
+15, 2023, to file your 2022 Indiana state tax return and pay any outstanding balance due.
+Interest will be added to any amount owed after April 18, 2023, but the penalty will be waived if both of the following conditions are met: